warpdotdev/docs/getting-started/refer-a-friend.md

 There are two ways you can invite a friend:

 1. Send them an invite link.
 This will redirect them to our product download page.
-2. Input their email address which we use to send them an email.
+2. Input their email address which we'll use to email them.

 ## Referral program